Tissue Biophysics and Biomimetics

 - Cibu Thomas, PhD, Henry M. Jackson Foundation Contractor

-- Elizabeth Hutchinson, PhD, Collaborating Scientist
+- Elizabeth Hutchinson, PhD, Henry M. Jackson Collaborating Scientist

-- Amritha Nayak, MS, Guest Researcher
+- Amritha Nayak, MS, Henry M. Jackson Foundation Guest Researcher

-We strive to understand fundamental relationships between function and structure in living tissues, “engineered” tissue constructs, and tissue analogs.
+We strive to understand fundamental relationships between function and structure in living tissues, 'engineered' tissue constructs, and tissue analogs.
 Specifically, we are interested in how microstructure, hierarchical organization, composition, and material properties of tissues affect their biological function or dysfunction.
 We investigate biological and physical model systems at relevant hierarchical length and time scales, performing physical measurements in tandem with developing mathematical and computational models to explain salient features of these systems.
-Experimentally, we use water molecules to probe both equilibrium and dynamic interactions among tissue constituents from nanometers to centimeters and microseconds to lifetimes.
+Experimentally, we use water molecules to probe both equilibrium and dynamic interactions among tissue constituents from nanometers to centimeters and from microseconds to lifetimes.
 To determine the equilibrium osmo-mechanical properties of well defined model systems, we vary water content or ionic composition systematically.
 To probe tissue structure and dynamics, we employ atomic force microscopy (AFM), small-angle X-ray scattering (SAXS), small-angle neutron scattering (SANS), static light scattering (SLS), dynamic light scattering (DLS), and one and two-dimensional nuclear magnetic resonance (NMR) relaxometry.
 We develop and use mathematical models to help us understand how observed changes in tissue microstructure and physical properties affect essential transport processes (e.g., of mass, charge, and momentum).
 The most direct and powerful noninvasive in vivo method for characterizing transport processes in tissues is magnetic resonance imaging (MRI), which we use to follow microstructural changes in development, degeneration, aging, and trauma.
 A goal of our basic tissue sciences research is to translate our bench-based quantitative methodologies, and the understanding we glean from them, to the bedside.

-Virtual in vivo histology
+In vivo MRI histology

 Click image to enlarge.